nhsengland/it-standards/application-development/common-dev/testing.md

 ### 5) Accessibility Tests

-All systems and services produced by and for NHS England and NHS Improvement MUST, by law and common morals, be accessible to users who require reasonable adjustments in order to use the service.
+All systems and services produced by and for NHS England MUST, by law and common morals, be accessible to users who require reasonable adjustments in order to use the service.

 As such, all systems and services MUST be tested for accessibility throughout the development and testing lifecycle in order to meet [UK Government accessibility requirements](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction#meeting-government-accessibility-requirements).